The Electric Prunes: Early success

 Despite the commercial failure of "Ain't It Hard", Reprise Records was encouraged by the group's effort, and signed the band to a recording contract that left them under Hassinger's authority.
 Weakley departed the band after the single, and was replaced by Preston Ritter, and rhythm guitarist James "Weasel" Spagnola was recruited to make The Electric Prunes a quintet.
 Although the band was composing their own material, Hassinger called upon songwriters Annette Tucker and Nancie Mantz to write the majority of the group's songs.
-The new line-up recorded six demos at American Recording Studio and Leon Russell's studio.
+The new line-up recorded six demos at American Recording Studio and Leon Russell's Skyhill Studios studio.
 These mainly comprised cover songs and Tucker-Mantz compositions.
 According to Lowe, while at Russell's recording studio, "Dave cued up a tape and didn't hit 'record,' and the playback in the studio was way up: ear-shattering vibrating jet guitar.
 Ken had been shaking his Bigsby wiggle stick with some fuzztone and tremolo at the end of the tape.
 Forward it was cool.
 Backward it was amazing.
 I ran into the control room and said, 'What was that?'
 They didn't have the monitors on so they hadn't heard it.
 I made Dave cut it off and save it for later."
-The fluttering buzz sound was utilized for the opening to the Tucker-Mantz song, "I Had Too Much To Dream (Last Night)", which also included a heavily-textured psychedelic guitar motif.
+The fluttering buzz sound was utilized for the opening to the Tucker-Mantz song, "I Had Too Much to Dream (Last Night)", which also included a heavily textured psychedelic guitar motif.
 The song was chosen to be released as The Electric Prunes' second single in November 1966.
 It peaked at number 11 on the Billboard Hot 100 and reached number 49 on the UK Singles Chart.
 The success of the single prompted immediate touring, and earned the group a promotional contract with musical equipment makers Vox.
 Williams recorded an advert, demonstrating the use of Vox's wah-wah pedal in early 1967, and the band was featured in magazines such as Vox Teen Beat.